Amalia Patanè: Research and career

-Since her PhD (1998) at the University of Rome La Sapienza and fellowships in the UK (EPSRC Advanced Research Fellowship (2004–09) and Leverhulme Trust Fellowship (2017–19)) and abroad (Chinese Academy of Sciences (2018–19)), her research focussed on the science and technologies of quantum systems.
-Her quantum transport studies of nanomaterials at high-magnetic fields have probed directly charge carriers in quantum confined structures.
-The magneto-tunnelling spectroscopy technique that she developed enabled new understanding and opened opportunities for imaging and manipulating single charge carriers.
-While imaging single electrons is now well advanced, research on the collective behaviour of electrons is still its infancy.
-This is of major importance across disciplines as it underpins new phenomena, such as charge-ordering, quantum chaos, and superconductivity.
-Her research on the quantum properties of electrons in disordered systems and in the periodic potential of artificial superlattices has shed new light on how a conductor responds to external electric and magnetic fields.
+After completing her PhD in 1998 at the Sapienza University of Rome, she went on to complete the United Kingdom's Engineering and Physical Sciences Research Council (EPSRC) Advanced Research Fellowship (2004–09) and Leverhulme Trust Fellowship (2017–19), as well as the Chinese Academy of Sciences fellowship (2018–19).
+Since then, she has focused her research on quantum systems.
+Her quantum transport studies of nanomaterials at high magnetic fields have been used to probe charge carriers in quantum confined structures.
+She also developed magneto-tunnelling spectroscopy techniques, contributing to the understanding of the collective behaviour of electrons which underpin charge ordering, quantum chaos, and superconductivity.

-Patanè promoted magnetic field research at Nottingham and at the European Magnetic Field Laboratory (EMFL).
-She initiated and led the process and funding by which the EMFL is now available as an EPSRC National Research Facility to UK-based scientists working across disciplines in several fields (magnetism, correlated systems, topological insulators, fluid dynamics, drugs, etc.).

-More recently, Patanè championed research on 2-dimensional (2D) semiconductors.
-The science of these 2D systems is now a rapidly developing field with breakthroughs emerging from experimental and theoretical research.
-She initiated and led an EPSRC proposal for the development of EPI2SEM, a bespoke facility for the EPitaxial growth and In-situ analysis of 2-dimensional SEMiconductors.
-EPI2SEM combines the epitaxial growth of 2D semiconductors with in situ chemical analysis and imaging/spectroscopy of the grown materials by scanning probe microscopy and electron spectroscopy for chemical analysis.
+Patanè researched magnetic fields at Nottingham and at the European Magnetic Field Laboratory (EMFL), as well as leading research on 2D semiconductors.
+She initiated and led an EPSRC proposal for the development of EPI2SEM, a UK facility for the growth and in-situ analysis of 2D semiconductors.
+EPI2SEM combines the epitaxial growth of 2D semiconductors with in-situ chemical analysis and imaging/spectroscopy of the grown materials by scanning probe microscopy and electron spectroscopy for chemical analysis.

-EPI2SEM has become a UK hub for development of 2D semiconductors and will be used in a new project funded by the EPSRC.
-Patanè will work with a team of UK scientists at Queen Mary University of London, University of Nottingham and University of Glasgow on energy efficient, atomically-thin semiconductors to reduce the electricity demand from AI data centres and high-performance computing.
-The “Enabling Net Zero and the AI Revolution with Ultra-Low Energy 2D Materials and Devices (NEED2D)” EPSRC programme will involve several research institutions and industry (> 20 partners) to develop new semiconductors and prototype low-energy-consumption electronic devices.
-Patanè, deputy project lead, said: “We are excited about the potential impact of our research and the project's comprehensive approach, spanning from computational modelling and materials synthesis to device fabrication and industrial engagement.
-2D semiconductors behave in a fundamentally different way from their bulk (3D) counterparts and their unique electronic properties can support entirely new effects at the atomic scale.
-We will advance the precise engineering of 2D semiconductors, pushing the limits of what we can create, probe and exploit.”
+Patanè is currently working with a team of UK scientists at Queen Mary University of London, the University of Nottingham, and the University of Glasgow on semiconductors intended to reduce electricity consumption in AI data centers and high-performance computing.
+The “Enabling Net Zero and the AI Revolution with Ultra-Low Energy 2D Materials and Devices (NEED2D)” EPSRC programme will involve several research institutions and manufacturers to develop new semiconductors and prototype low-energy electronic devices.